anssip/anssipiirainen.com/content/post/set-object-props.md

     };
 ```

-It uses the ES6 spread operator.
-It does not add unnecessary fields to the object.
-It does not use ugly if statements.
+I like this a lot: Looks clean, does not add unnecessary fields to the object, and it does not use ugly if statements.

 With the ES6 shorthand property syntax it looks even more clean: